k3DW/blog/_posts/2023-06-08-tok3n-02-compiler-error.md

 And that's it!
 As of Visual Studio 17.6.2, the most recent update as of the time of writing, this is still a bug.
 I hope it gets fixed at some point.
 That said, this problem coincidentally goes away once I introduce other preferred syntax into the library, but we'll get there.

-Next up, I want to expand into more than just `OneChar`.
+Next up, I want to expand into more than just `AnyOf`.
 It'll be a short one about a couple other types of parsers.
+[Here](https://github.com/k3DW/blog/tree/main/assets/posts/tok3n/02-FirstCompilerBug) is the code written in this article.